zsameem/OF_DIS/README.md

 The code depends on Eigen3 OpenCV and MATLAB.
 However, OpenCV is only used for image loading, scaling and gradient computation (`run_dense.cpp`).
 It can easily be replaced by other libraries.

-Aditionally P. Dollar's toolbox is required for visualizing the flow.
-You can get it from [here](https://pdollar.github.io/toolbox/).
-This is only required for visualizing the flow not for calculating the flow.
-See `examples/example.m for more information`

 ## Usage ##
 The interface for all four mex functions (`run_*_*()`) is the same.